Posts

 • Contrary to what is depicted on many television shows, the police do not need to give the Miranda Warnings before making an arrest.
 But the warning must be given before interrogating a person while in custody.

-Ernesto Miranda’s conviction was overturned but he did not go free.
-He was tried again using witnesses and other evidence and convicted.
+Ernesto Miranda’s conviction was overturned, but he did not go free.
+He was tried again, using witnesses and other evidence, and convicted.
 After he was granted parole in 1972, he made money autographing the Miranda Warning cards that police were required to carry and recite to suspects.
-He was arrested for several driving offenses and lost his license.
+He was arrested for several driving offenses and had his license revoked.
 In 1975, he was arrested for possession of a firearm, in violation of his parole.
 He was sent back to prison for a year.
 On January 31, 1976, after his release, he got into a bar fight and was stabbed to death.

 On June 17, 2013, the Supreme Court ruled in Salinas v.
-Texas that it is not enough to remain silent.
-Justice Samuel Alito said that the privilege against self-incrimination must be expressly invoked or a prosecutor could use a suspect’s silence against him.
+Texas that remaining silent is not enough.
+Justice Samuel Alito said that the privilege against self-incrimination must be expressly invoked, or a prosecutor could use a suspect’s silence against him.
 Justices Clarence Thomas and Antonin Scalia stated that they concurred but would have gone further and overruled the 1965 Griffin v.
 California judgment, in which the Supreme Court decided that the Fifth Amendment privilege against self-incrimination prohibits a prosecutor or judge from negatively commenting on a defendant’s failure to testify.

 Copyright © 2017 Worldwide Weird Holidays